 Have you ever wished you knew how to photograph the moon and have it come out spectacular?

 This article gives you the simple 5-steps to sharp, properly exposed moon photos.
 Then we'll expand on that and we'll touch on more moon photography tips and look at some sample moon photos to give you some ideas on what you can do too.

 We'll critique some sample moon photographs.
 This will give you good ideas for photographing the moon in your own unique way.
 Finally, we'll cover how to avoid the common mistakes that photographers make when shooting the moon.

-Look at this lunar photo.
+Look at this lunar photo at the beginning of this post.
 I took it just one day before a "Super Moon."
 That's a combination of a full moon taken at the time of year when the moon is at its closest distance to the earth.

 It's not a spectacular photo, but it's sharp and properly exposed and that's where you want to start.
 Once you get a grasp on how to get really sharp moon photos, we'll progress with some creativity.